rjlopezdev/ngx-guardian/README.md

             ],
             // Manager role to set its manager as default
             defaultRole: Role.ROLE_NAME,
-            // Set a manager by cookie value (see below)
+            // Set a manager by localStorage value (see below)
             setFromStorage: true,
             // Navigate to this route if no role set
             unauthorizedRoute: '/no-auth',